Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 We asked Esther, Lady Gilbert, a Holocaust historian like her late husband Sir Martin, for her view of The Volunteer.
 Its story, she believes, is “of the Polish experience, horrible as that was.
 But if by ‘Holocaust’ we specifically mean the intention to wipe out every last Jew and Jewish community, it is not a Holocaust story.

 “Yes, Pilecki’s word did get out.
 Part of his problem, however, was that the Polish Underground was split between the Armia Krajowa, the Home Army, and the Armia Ludowa, the Polish Communists.
-Had they been better organised and working together, he might have made more impact.”
+Under better organisation, working together, he might have made more impact.”

 One good effect of Pilecki’s reports, Lady Gilbert continues, was the Allied War Declaration of December 1942.
 It was plain, and stark: “German authorities, not content with denying [Jews] the most elementary human rights, are now carrying into effect Hitler’s oft-repeated intention to exterminate the Jewish people in Europe.”